poonamsaini/GoogleAnalyticsForAndroid/README.md

   - Download your google-services.json and then paste it inside the app folder of your project (project/app).

 # CODE
-1. Create a class extending application to return your application's tracker.
+1. Create a class extending application to return your application's tracker for eg- AnalyticApplication extends Application.
   ```js
    private Tracker applicationTracker;